 11. More on Main Street

 Main Street was Walt’s vision to transition guests from the real world into Disney World.
 It was inspired in large part by his hometown of Marceline, Mo., and he incorporated many aspects of his life into the details.
 The romanticized small town represents America in the early 1900s, when exciting changes in technology were taking place and the future looked especially bright.
 If you spend some time on Main Street you’ll realize that every part of it is alive – from the barbershop quartet singing in the street to the sounds of vocal scales and tap dancing that can be heard from the upstairs windows marked “music lessons.”

-Request a wake-up call at one of Disney’s on-site hotels and start your day off with a greeting from Mickey Mouse.
+Request a wake-up call at one of Disney’s on-site hotels and start your day off with a greeting from Mickey Mouse or one of his friends.
 And if you happen to still be wandering out of the Magic Kingdom about 30 minutes after it closes, keep your eye on the castle for a “kiss goodnight,” a brief light show on the castle and message to bid guests farewell.